BackofenLab/Cherri/README.md

 #### Input Parameter
 - input_path: path to folder where input files
-- experiment_name: name of the data soruce of positve trusted RRIs
+- experiment_name: name of the data source of positive trusted RRIs

 #### Output
-- two boxplots
+- two box plots

 ### find_occupied_regions.py
 Given the RRI information tables form Chira and RNA-Protein binding positions a Interlab object is build.
-The occuped information can be used to mask parts of the genome and therefore enale to select negative interaction regions.
-This reagions are not part of interaction in nature.
+The occuped information can be used to mask parts of the genome and therefore enable to select negative interaction regions.
+This regions are not part of interaction in nature.

 #### example call
 ```